-Jerome Grosset-Janin is a French rallycross driver who currently competes in the FIA World Rallycross Championship with GC Kompetition's Renault Megane RS RX.
-Previously, he was a regular entrant in the European Rallycross Championship, finishing twice as a vice-champion in 2015 and 2016.
+Jerome Grosset-Janin is a French rallycross driver who competed in the FIA World Rallycross Championship and European Rallycross Championship in recent years.
+He finished twice as a European vice-champion in 2015 and 2016.
 Earlier in a career, he was the French rallycross champion in 2013.

 Early career in ice racing and rallying